Meta-Key: A Secure Data-Sharing Protocol under Blockchain-Based Decentralised Storage Architecture: Meta-key mechanism

-To generate a transformation rule K, we need to find out a function that transforms a ciphertext from one key to another without having to decrypt or access the plaintext.
-For the sake of security, this K should be required to have such property: the user who owns the transformed decryption key S' can not calculate the previous key S even if he know all the transformed ciphertext.
-Meanwhile, the node who executes(knows) K knows nothing about S even if he know all the previous \& transformed ciphertext.\\ Proxy re-encryption is a useful concept that can be applied in this context.
-In traditional cloud-service, it can be applied in this way: suppose Alice and Bob be 2 users of a cloud-service provider. the provider is not trusted by Alice so data of Alice is uploaded after encryption of Alice's public key $P_{a}$.
-Hence, the provider knows nothing about the plaintext.
-When Alice requests to share her data with Bob, she combine her private key and Bob's public key $P_{b}$ to generate a transformation key $R_{k}$ and send it to the cloud-service provider.
-Acting as a proxy, the provider executes the re-encryption with $R_{k}$.
-Hence, it's easy for Bob to download the re-encrypted ciphertext on-cloud and decrypt it by his private key.
-Obviously, this concept must fulfil the security demand we need in the last paragraph.
-The process is shown in Fig.3.
+Proxy re-encryption is a cipher transformation scenario that is widely used in the context of data-sharing in cloud-environment.
+It was first proposed by Blaze et al. in 1998\cite{5}.
+Without revealing any information about key or plain-text, it allows a semi-trusted proxy to transfer Alice's cipher-text to Bob's cipher-text with the same plain-text. ``Semi trusted" means the proxy will strictly execute the encryption steps as the algorithm.
+Ateniese et al. formalized it into strict definition and proposed a series of proxy re-encryption schemes.
+Application in distributed storage systems are also discussed.
+It is widely used in many fields such as mail filter\cite{6}, distributed file system management\cite{7} and intellectual property protection\cite{8}.\\ As shown in Fig.2, in traditional cloud-service, it can be applied in this way: suppose Alice and Bob are two users of the same cloud-service provider.
+Alice uploads her data encrypted by her public key $P_{a}$.
+Hence, the provider knows nothing about the plain-text.
+When Alice requests to share her data with Bob, she combines her private key and Bob's public key $P_{b}$ to generate a transformation key $R_{k}$ and sends it to the cloud-service provider.
+Acting as a proxy, the provider operates the re-encryption with $R_{k}$.
+Hence, it's easy for Bob to download the re-encrypted cipher-text on-cloud and decrypt it by his private key.